brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 # Design

 This paper proposes that we introduce string interpolation for C++ following the same idea as Python's template strings ([@PEP-750], see also the section on [prior art](#prior-art-in-other-languages)).
+In short, a template string (t-string) simply captures information to be formatted later, unlike an f-string, which is eagerly formatted.
 We'll have to come up with a better name than "template string" for this, but for now I'm going to stick with it.

 A template string literal will eagerly evaluate all of the expressions and produce a new object with all of the relevant pieces, such that it will be suitable for both formatting APIs (like `std::format` and `std::print`) and other APIs that have nothing to do with formatting.

 Here is a simple example: